harrybrwn/config/README.md

 ## TODO

-- Add an option to change the nested flag name delimiter.
-Right now its `-`.
-- Add support for multiple config file names.
-- Consider using **struct comments** as flag usage if there is no "usage" in the struct tag.
+- Consider using struct field comments as flag usage if there is no "usage" in the struct tag.
+My current usage of struct tags is bordering on abuse of the feature so struct field comments might be an interesting alternative.
+I currently hate both options.